Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Results

 \subsection{Ablations}

 We conduct ablations on the \texttt{PushT} task under PPO, as this setting shows the largest gap between the foveal attention and our full method with contrastive learning.
 This makes it the most informative testbed for isolating the effects of each design choice of our method.
-We focus our ablation on three core hyperparameters that characterize the general contrastive learning pipeline: (1) buffer size determines the data regime for contrastive learning, (2) loss weight $\lambda_\text{attn}$ controls the balance between auxiliary and the main RL objective, and (3) update frequency affects computational cost.
-These represent fundamental design decisions that apply across any vision-based RL task, rather than task-specific tuning parameters.
-Figure~\ref{fig:ablations} illustrate how these hyperparameters affect performance, showing the method's robustness to these critical implementation choices.
+We focus our ablation on two core hyperparameters that characterize the general contrastive learning pipeline: (1) buffer size, which determines the diversity and temporal coverage of samples available for mining positive and negative pairs, and (2) update frequency, which affects both the computational cost and the consistency of corrective attention signals.

-\textbf{Buffer size:} Contrastive buffer size is a notable design choice of our method, as PPO typically uses only the most recent rollout data unlike off-policy methods.
-Prior work has shown that augmenting on-policy algorithms with replay buffers can improve performance~\cite{wang2016sample, novati2019remember}, motivating our use of a buffer for contrastive learning.
-Interestingly, using only on-policy batch ($\approx$20k) performs comparably to the larger 100k buffer, suggesting that our method adapts effectively to different data availability constraints without requiring extensive historical samples in the buffer.
-However, we noticed that excessively large buffers (200k, 10x on-policy batch) can slow early learning, likely due to mining triplets from stale representations that no longer reflect the current features, highlighting the importance of maintaining a reasonable buffer size that provides sufficient data for contrastive learning without introducing staleness issues.
+\textbf{Buffer size:} Contrastive buffer size is an important design choice of our method, as PPO typically uses only the most recent rollout data unlike off-policy algorithms.
+Prior work has shown that augmenting on-policy algorithms with replay buffers can improve performance~\cite{wang2016sample, novati2019remember}, motivating our use of a separate persistent buffer for contrastive learning.
+As shown in Fig.~\ref{fig:ablation-buffer}, using only the on-policy batch ($\approx$20k) still provides improvement over the no-contrastive baseline, demonstrating that even short-horizon features can meaningfully guide the foveal attention.
+Increasing the buffer to 100k yields the best performance, suggesting that a moderate amount of temporal diversity is beneficial for mining informative triplets.
+Interestingly, a much larger buffer (200k) still outperforms the no-contrastive variant but shows slower early learning, likely due to mining from stale representations that no longer match the current encoder.
+This highlights a key trade-off where the buffer must be large enough to provide diverse samples, but not to a degree where outdated features can weaken the quality of contrastive supervision.